Loukov (Mladá Boleslav District): Geography

 Loukov is located about 17 km northeast of Mladá Boleslav and 22 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is the hill Slavín at 292 m above sea level.
 The municipality is situated on the right bank of the Jizera River.

 History

 Loukov was probably founded around 1200 and there is an indirect reference that the village existed in 1225.
 The first trustworthy written mention of Loukov is from 1352, when it was owned by the Cistercian monastery in Klášter Hradiště nad Jizerou.
 During the Hussite Wars in the first half of the 15th century, the monastery was destroyed and its properties were acquired by the royal chamber.
 In 1436, Loukov was pledged to nobleman Bohuš of Kováň and Frydštejn.
 After his death, the village was acquired by the Waldstein family, who owned it until 1528.
 The next owners were the Vartenberk family, who annexed Loukov to the Svijany estate in 1556.

 Transport

-The D10 motorway (part of the European route E65) from Prague to Turnov passes through the eastern part of the municipality.
+The D10 motorway (part of the European route E65) from Prague to Turnov runs through the eastern part of the municipality.

 Loukov is located on the railway line Prague–Turnov via Mladá Boleslav.